sdlssym/gitskills/readme.txt

-Creating a new branch is quick and simplei.
+Creating a new branch is quick and simple.
 The beautiful girl.